 C. Loring Brace Endowment for Graduate Student Research in Biological Anthropology

-After four decades of dedicated service to the University, C. Loring Brace will be retiring from the University of Michigan Museum and Department of Anthropology.
+After four decades of dedicated service to the University, C. Loring Brace retired from the University of Michigan Museum of Anthropological Archaeology and Department of Anthropology.
 His broad yet profound effect on his field was honored in 2006 when Loring was awarded the American Association of Physical Anthropology's most prestigious honor, "The Darwin Award," which he received at the Association's national meeting in Anchorage, Alaska.